preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Communeties 2.0
 - Improvments on Team Collaboration listings (#116996, #114661, #114870, #117577).
 - Search expereince in header and as a block.
+- Pexels as a new Image provider (Please note that this not supported for IE11)
+- Translation workflow
+- Improved Audit Logging UI
+- Enhanced Document Picker

 Enhancements